hedgemybets/rhasspy-hubitat/README.md

     * pyhubitat
     * rhasspy-hermes-app

 Optionally, you can install samsungtvws if you have a Samsung TV and want to read its application codes for switching apps on the TV.
-There is a requirements.txt file in the repository if you just want to install everything with one command:
+If you just want to install everything with pip:

-    pip install
+    pip install pyhubitat rhasspy-hermes-app

+IMPORTANT: The library httpx should be at least version 0.23 as earlier versions have a security vulnerability.
+Also, the requirements.txt has frozen versions that I originally installed on my PC for development, this file is for reference only.

 Next are the steps to download and configure the Python components: